ycherkes/MockIt/README.md

 Create **TestMethod** (**Test** for NUnit) marked method and write here a call of any methods of your SUT.

-If SUT's method uses any of injected instances Visual Studio shows your code analysis info.
+If SUT's method uses any of injected instances Visual Studio shows you code analysis info.

 Choose "**Setup mocks with callbacks**" or "**Setup mocks**" - it will setup the mock's methods and calls VerifyAll for each of them.